-FASB Accounting Standards Update 2011-11, Balance Sheet (Topic 210): Disclosures about Offsetting Assets and Liabilities.
-The eligibility criteria for offsetting are different in IFRS and U.S. GAAP.
+FASB ASU 2011-11, Balance Sheet (Topic 210): Disclosures about Offsetting Assets and Liabilities.
+The eligibility criteria for offsetting are different in international financial reporting standards (IFRS) and U.S. generally accepted accounting principles (GAAP).
 Offsetting, otherwise known as netting, is the presentation of assets and liabilities as a single net amount in the statement of financial position (balance sheet).
 Unlike IFRS, U.S. GAAP allows companies the option to present net in their balance sheets derivatives that are subject to a legally enforceable netting arrangement with the same party where rights of set-off are only available in the event of default or bankruptcy.

-To address these differences between IFRS and U.S. GAAP, in January 2011 the FASB and the IASB (the Boards) issued an exposure draft that proposed new criteria for netting that were narrower than the current conditions currently in U.S. GAAP.
+To address these differences between IFRS and U.S. GAAP, in January 2011 the FASB and the IASB (the Boards) issued an exposure draft that proposed new criteria for netting, which were narrower than the current conditions in U.S. GAAP.
 Nevertheless, in response to feedback from their respective stakeholders, the Boards decided to retain their existing offsetting models.
 Instead, the Boards have issued common disclosure requirements related to offsetting arrangements to allow investors to better compare financial statements prepared in accordance with IFRS or U.S. GAAP.

 The amendments to the FASB Accounting Standards Codification in this ASU require an entity to disclose information about offsetting and related arrangements to enable users of its financial statements to understand the effect of those arrangements on its financial position.
-Coinciding with the release of ASU No. 2011-11, the IASB has issued Disclosures - Offsetting Financial Assets and Financial Liabilities (Amendments to IFRS 7).
+Coinciding with the release of ASU No. 2011-11, the IASB has issued Disclosures-Offsetting Financial Assets and Financial Liabilities (Amendments to IFRS 7).
 This amendment requires disclosures about the offsetting of financial assets and financial liabilities common to those in ASU No. 2011-11.

 The Corporation is required to apply the amendments for annual reporting periods beginning on or after January 1, 2013, and interim periods within those annual periods.
-The Corporation will also provide the disclosures required by those amendments retrospectively for all comparative periods presented.
+The Corporation is evaluating the effect of this ASU on the financial statements taken as a whole.